 Cover and seal everything with a coat of matte finish varnish

-Crochet Infinity Scarf – Today it’s 28 degrees Celsius in Victoria, BC (it’s typically about 18-20 degrees in September here) – not the sort of day to be thinking about winter clothing but let’s be honest, fall is right around the corner.
+Today it’s 28 degrees Celsius in Victoria, BC (it’s typically about 18-20 degrees in September here) – not the sort of day to be thinking about a cozy cowl but let’s be honest, fall is right around the corner.

 This past week I started a new infinity scarf project.
-I made this pattern up based on a baby blanket I made last year that I absolutely loved.
-This pattern is so easy and has a really nice rhythm to it once things get moving along.
+I made the pattern for this crochet scarf based on a baby blanket I made last year that I absolutely loved.
+Crochet scarf patterns are so easy and this one has a really nice rhythm to it once things get moving along.

 1.5 Skeins of Yarn – Bulky – I used Loops & Threads – Country Loom – Ocean Tide